Robyn2024/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL
 For this project we will be building an ETL pipeline using Python, Pandas, and either Python dictionary methods or regular expressions to extract and transform the data.
-After you transform the data, you'll create four CSV files and use the CSV file data to create an ERD and a table schema, then upload the CSV file data into a Postgres database.
+After you transform the data, you'll create four CSV files and use the CSV file data to create an ERD and a table schema, then upload the CSV files data into a Postgres database.
 ## Team
 -Robyn Leslie